Edith Hern Fossett: Monticello

 Edith returned to Monticello in 1809 at the end of Jefferson's presidential term and became the chief cook, preparing meals for 12 to 25 people each day and up to 57 people for special occasions.
 Edith and Fanny regularly cooked for Jefferson's daughter Martha Jefferson Randolph and her children, Jefferson's sister Anna Scott Marks and her three children, and Jefferson.
-Every day, Jefferson and his guests dined sumptuously.
 Daniel Webster remarked that the cooking at Monticello was "in half Virginian, half French style, in good taste and abundance".

 Jefferson had the kitchen upgraded to be "one of the most modern kitchens in the country".
 Situated below Jefferson's private terrace, it had a bread-baking oven, a stew stove with eight individually regulated burners, a large hearth, and a "set kettle", which generated hot water on demand.
 The women had use of 60 pieces of French copper cookware, including tart pans, fish cookers, skillets, and chafing dishes.
 They also had a costly, accurate tall-case clock to ensure precise timing as they cooked.
 Coffee beans were roasted, hot chocolate was made from blocks of hard chocolate, dinners consisted of three or four meats and fish, and every meal had four desserts.
 To plan their menus, the women met with the enslaved head gardener, Wormley Hughes, to determine what was fresh or soon to ripen from the berry patches, vegetable gardens, and the orchards.
-Edith and Fanny worked together in Washington, D.C. and at Monticello until Jefferson's death.
+Edith and Fanny worked together in Washington, D.C., and at Monticello until Jefferson's death.

 Marriage and children

 Edith's husband, Joseph, was the enslaved son of Mary Hemings.
 As a child, he performed odd jobs around the plantation and fabricated nails.
 He was made a blacksmith at the age of 16.
 In the summer of 1806, while Jefferson was visiting Monticello and Edith was in Washington, Joseph received word that there was disturbing news, perhaps about his wife, at the President's House.
-Joseph escaped from Monticello on July 29, and Jefferson thought that he may have been headed towards Washington, D.C. to be with Edith.
+Joseph escaped from Monticello on July 29, and Jefferson thought that he may have been headed towards Washington, D.C., to be with Edith.
 Joseph was returned on August 7 by a man Jefferson had hired to retrieve him.
 He was found on the lawn of the President's House.

 The next year, Joseph was made chief blacksmith after the white man who held that position was fired for drunkenness.
 He was chief blacksmith from 1807 to 1827.
 Slaves did not generally receive pay at Monticello, but as a manager of the blacksmith shop, Joseph received a percentage of the shop's profits.
 He was able to earn money at the shop after work hours and keep one sixth of the earnings.
 He made tools for local farmers, shod horses, and made all the metal parts for a carriage designed in 1814 by Thomas Jefferson.
 Edmund Bacon, the Monticello overseer, stated that Fossett was "a very fine workman; could do anything... with steel or iron."